Abi04nesh/synthetic-generator/README.md

-# abi04nesh Synthetic Generator
+# Synthetic Datastet Generator

-This project, **abi04nesh Synthetic Generator**, is a Django-based application designed for dataset processing and analysis.
+This project, ** Synthetic datset Generator**, is a Django-based application designed for dataset processing and analysis.
 The project includes tools for uploading datasets, performing analysis, handling missing values, and generating cleaned datasets.